|FOR IMMEDIATE RELEASE||NEWS|

 Art’s Way manufactures and distributes farm machinery niche products including animal feed processing equipment, sugar beet defoliators and harvesters, land maintenance equipment, crop shredding equipment, plows, hay and forage equipment and top and bottom drive augers.
 After market service parts are also an important part of the Company’s business.
 We have two wholly owned subsidiaries.
 Art’s Way Vessels, Inc. manufactures pressurized tanks and vessels and Art’s Way Scientific, Inc. manufactures modular animal confinement buildings and modular laboratories.

 For More Information, Contact: Jim Drewitz, Investor Relations

-This news release includes “forward-looking statements” within the meaning of the federal securities laws.
-Statements made in this release that are not strictly statements of historical facts, including: (i) our ability to meet our production schedule; (ii) the increase in demand for agricultural machinery and modular science laboratories; and (iii) our continued efforts to grow sales, improve execution and profitability, manage variable costs, and make investments designed to fuel future growth, are forward-looking statements.
-Statements of anticipated future results are based on current expectations and are subject to a number of risks and uncertainties, including but not limited to, quarterly fluctuations in results, customer demand for the Company’s products, domestic and international economic conditions, the cost of raw materials, the management of growth, the availability of investment opportunities, and other factors detailed from time to time in the Company’s Securities and Exchange Commission filings.
+This news release includes “forward-looking statements” within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements made in this release are those that are not strictly statements of historical facts, including but not limited to those relating to: (i) our ability to complete pricing commitments, (ii) our ability to meet our production schedule; (iii) future orders for modular buildings; (iv) the strength of our relationships with customers; (v) the stability of the industries in which we compete; and (vi) revenue for the balance of 2009.
+Such statements of anticipated future results are based on certain assumptions by management and current expectations and are subject to a number of risks and uncertainties, including but not limited to, quarterly fluctuations in results, customer demand for the Company’s products, domestic and international economic conditions, the management of growth and other risks detailed from time to time in the Company’s Securities and Exchange Commission filings.
 Actual results may differ markedly from management’s expectations.
 The Company cautions readers not to place undue reliance upon any such forward-looking statements.